RoboticsLabURJC/2018-tfm-Jessica-Fernandez/README.md

 ![labelImg](https://github.com/RoboticsURJC-students/2018-tfm-Jessica-Fernandez/blob/master/docs/Captura%20de%20pantalla%20de%202018-11-03%2014-29-36.png)

 ## Week 3
 I have been integrating keras in smart-traffic-sensor.
 For this, I have to embeded Python code in C++.
-You can find information in the following links: https://docs.python.org/2/extending/embedding.html , https://realmike.org/blog/2012/07/05/supercharging-c-code-with-embedded-python/ , https://www.codeproject.com/Articles/11805/Embedding-Python-in-C-C-Part-I. You can see a basic example in the next code:
+You can find information in the following links: https://docs.python.org/2/extending/embedding.html , https://realmike.org/blog/2012/07/05/supercharging-c-code-with-embedded-python/ , https://www.codeproject.com/Articles/11805/Embedding-Python-in-C-C-Part-I. You can see a basic example in the next code (hello_python.cpp):
 ```ruby
 #include <stdio.h>
 #include <python3.5/Python.h>